prodp/PeersterDecentralized/README.md

 Implementation of a decentralized chat based on a gossip protocol to share messages and files along the peers of the system.
 Implementation was done in Go and Javascript for the graphical based user interface.
 Private messages were also added and routed using destination-sequenced distance vector routing protocol.
 As an extension, a layer of anonymous communication was added based on Tor’s design.

-For more information see report [report](https://github.com/prodp/PeersterDecentralized/blob/main/Decentralized_Project.pdf)
+For more information see [report](https://github.com/prodp/PeersterDecentralized/blob/main/Decentralized_Project.pdf)

 ## Contributors